Skip to main content

 Answer:

-A macular hole is a condition which often develops spontaneously in older patients and results in a "blind-spot" in the central vision (referred to as a scotoma).
-Patients with a macular hole will often require surgery which involves a vitrectomy and a gas or air bubble placement.
-In order to help the gas/air close the hole, patients may be instructed to keep their face down for a certain period of time after surgery (from 24 hours to 1 or 2 weeks depending on the size of the hole and the doctor's preference).
+A macular hole often requires surgery called vitrectomy with a gas or air bubble.
+In order to help the bubble close and seal the hole in the back of the eye, patients may need to keep their face down or in a certain position for a period of time after surgery (from 24 hours to 1 or 2 weeks depending on the size of the hole).
 Pain associated with the surgery is often minimal and can often be managed with over-the-counter medications such as Tylenol.
-Time off work and driving depends on the type of gas used, patient age and abilities, and doctor preference.
+Time off work and driving will vary depending on the surgery, patient age and other factors.
 It is best to consult with your doctor in regards to the specifics of your condition.

 A retinal hole or tear can occur in the periphery of the retina and may be treated with laser or freezing treatment.
 In addition, some peripheral holes can be observed with no treatment.